 Paint With Coffee!

-Did you know that coffee provides an inexpensive "paint" that can yield dramatic artwork?
-This activity will give your child a hands-on experience with natural dyes like coffee, as well as giving her a tactile experience that will reinforce learning and result in lots of fun along the way!
+Did you know that coffee can serve as an inexpensive "paint" that yields dramatic artwork?
+This activity is a great way to expose your child to natural dyes and produce lovely coffee ground art.
+You'll also provide her with a tactile experience that will reinforce learning and result in lots of fun along the way!

 What You Need: